BlueBrain/morph-tool/README.rst

 The soma are *not* taken into consideration

-The same functionality is also avalaible through the python API:
+The same functionality is also available through the python API:

 .. code:: python